-What is a Tooth Piercing?
+What Is A Tooth Piercing?

-Tooth piercing is a bit of a misnomer as you don’t drill holes into your teeth, as the name suggests.
+“Tooth piercing” is a bit of a misnomer, since you don’t actually drill holes into your teeth, as the name suggests.
 In fact, you attach jewelry to the tooth’s surface.
-This can include diamonds, sapphires, rubies, crystals, or Adwoa Aboah’s Chanel logo design.
+This can include diamonds, sapphires, rubies, crystals, gold butterflies, or even model Adwoa Aboah’s Chanel logo design.

-Where to Get a Tooth Piercing
+Where To Get A Tooth Piercing

 Tooth Gem Aftercare

-Dr. Saw says one of the most important considerations when getting a tooth gem is choosing a smooth stone so that the inside of your lips and mouth don’t get irritated.
+Dr. Saw says one of the most important considerations when getting a tooth gem is choosing a smooth stone so the inside of your lips and mouth don’t get irritated.
 Once the gem is adhered on, it’s important to brush and floss your teeth like normal.
 “Any tooth can get a cavity with poor dental care,” she says.
 “When a cavity occurs around or underneath the gem, it could cause the tooth structure to be soft and make the gem pop off.”
 Cleanliness is always first, no matter which way you want your smile to shine.